andrewhinh/thendisnever/README.md

     poetry install
     ```

-1. Make your changes.
-  a.
-Remember to update `version` in `tool.poetry` and `tool.poetry.dependencies` as necessary
+1. Make your changes, remembering to update in `pyproject.toml` the `version` in the `tool.poetry` section and the `tool.poetry.dependencies` section as necessary.

 1. Build the package: